Family Itinerary: 2 Weeks in Croatia with Kids in 2023

 2 Weeks in Croatia with Kids

-This itinerary starts in the northern city of Zagreb, and works south to Dubrovnik, with the option of a quick detour into Bosnia/Herzegovina.
-This itinerary is based on using trains and buses to get around Croatia.
+This 14-day Croatia family itinerary starts in the northern city of Zagreb, and works south to Dubrovnik, with the option of a quick detour into Bosnia/Herzegovina.
+This two-week itinerary is based on using trains and buses to get around Croatia.

 We spent more than three weeks in Croatia, but have provided our suggestions for a shorter trip.
 You can always choose to stay a little longer in each place or add a stop to your trip.
 Since we are traveling long term, we find we need rest days, and to move around less often than on shorter trips.

-Families have also enjoyed self-driving through the country, though we found that the cost of a rental car in 2022 was too high to make it worthwhile.
+Families have also enjoyed self-driving in Croatia, though we found that the cost of a rental car in 2022 was too high to make it worthwhile.
+This has since changed, and a rental car is a great way to have more freedom to explore.

 As you travel around Croatia, you’ll need a few words to get you started: “Zdravo” is “Hello”, “Hvala” is “Thank You”.